 The Chase Freedom® Card is one of the best no annual fee cards out there, and I do everything I can to max out the 5x points category every quarter.

 It’s now a new quarter, which means that it’s time to reconsider which purchases you’re using your card for.
 If you haven’t yet registered for this quarter’s bonus category, be sure you do so, so you can start earning 5x points at grocery stores and home improvement stores.

-What do you make of the first quarter 2019 Chase Freedom bonus categories?
+What do you make of the second quarter 2019 Chase Freedom bonus categories?